codecollab-co/infra-cost/docs/ENHANCED-FEATURES.md

 # Enhanced infra-cost Features

-This document describes the advanced features added to `infra-cost` inspired by the AWS FinOps Dashboard, providing enterprise-grade cost analysis capabilities.
+This document describes the advanced features added to `infra-cost` inspired by the FinOps Dashboard, providing enterprise-grade cost analysis capabilities.

 ## 🆕 New Features Overview